pavitrakumar108/Emotional-face-detection/README.md

-This is project focus on detecting the realtime facial expression. </n>
+This is project focus on detecting the realtime facial expression. <br>
-INPUT = Image</n>
+INPUT = Image <br>
 OUTPUT = Facial expression (Happy, Sad etc..)